 The human heart has a pacemaker that beats around 100 times per minute.
-A strong signal on the ventral vagal nerve slows the pacemaker, acting as a brake on the heart rate.
-Since signals on the ventral vagus are fast and precise, the vagal brake can be adjusted nearly instantaneously to slow or speed the heart as needed.
+A strong signal on the ventral fibers of the vagus nerve slows the pacemaker, acting as a brake on the heart rate.
+Since ventral vagus signals are fast and precise, the vagal brake can be adjusted nearly instantaneously to slow or speed the heart as needed.
 When we stand up from sitting and chatting with someone, our heart beats faster without adrenal hormones.

 The higher the ventral vagal tone, the more pronounced the RSA difference becomes.
 Higher ventral vagal tone is better, leading to a lower resting heart rate, healthier digestion, and more energy available for social engagement and attachment bonds.

-The ventral vagus originates in the same area of the brain stem as nerves controlling facial expressions, speech, singing, and swallowing.
-It coordinates our social engagement: using our avenue of expression to talk with and respond to other people.
-It sensitively detects friendly or threatening behavior, and adjusts the vagal brake as necessary.
+The ventral vagus fibers originate in the same area of the brain stem as nerves controlling facial expressions, speech, singing, and swallowing.
+They coordinate our social engagement: using our avenue of expression to talk with and respond to other people.
+They sensitively detect friendly or threatening behavior, and adjust the vagal brake as necessary.
 When we feel safe, our heart rate slows, and when we feel threatened, it speeds up.

 Release your ears

-The ventral vagus nerve interacts with our hearing as well.
-It tightens the muscles of the middle ear, tuning it toward higher conversational pitches rather than the lower pitch of a predator’s roar.
+The ventral vagus nerve fibers interact with our hearing as well.
+They tighten the muscles of the middle ear, tuning it toward higher conversational pitches rather than the lower pitch of a predator’s roar.
 If we grew up in an abusive environment where humans were the source of danger, we might unconsciously tighten our middle ear all the time, straining to hear approaching voices that signal danger.